-- a) Providing annual training for local liaisons that addresses federal requirements. - b) Placing information on these requirements on the WDE website for review by district staff and the public. - c) Providing technical assistance to district staff, including local homeless education liaisons, central office staff, school leaders, and registrars regarding these requirements. - d) Coordinating with WDE Title I, Part A staff to ensure that districts receive training on the homeless education set-aside within that program and its use. - e) Coordinating with WDE Title I, Part A staff to review and monitor the homeless education set-aside within the Consolidated Grant. - f) Participating in the Wyoming Homeless Collaborative, Wyoming's HUD Continuum of Care, and sharing information and training with local advocates for families experiencing homelessness. - g) Working with the Wyoming Coalition Against Domestic Violence and Sexual Assault to provide training to their staff throughout Wyoming about resources that may be available to their clients through the McKinney-Vento Act. - h) On July 1, 2017 the State of Wyoming will enact a new statute that will allow unaccompanied homeless youth to access copies of their health and medical records on their own, assisting those students with getting copies of their birth certificates and driver's licenses.

-6. Policies to Remove Barriers (722(g)(1)(I) of the McKinney-Vento Act): Demonstrate that the SEA and LEAs in the State have developed, and shall review and revise, policies to remove barriers to the identification of homeless children and youth, and the enrollment and retention of homeless children and youth in schools in the State, including barriers to enrollment and retention due to outstanding fees or fines, or absences.
+- a) Providing annual training for local liaisons that addresses federal requirements. - b) Placing information on these requirements on the WDE website for review by district staff and the public. - c) Providing technical assistance to district staff, including local homeless education liaisons, central office staff, school leaders, and registrars regarding these requirements. - d) Coordinating with WDE Title I, Part A staff to ensure that districts receive training on the homeless education set-aside within that program and its use, including assistance with uniform and dress code requirements. - e) Coordinating with WDE Title I, Part A staff to review and monitor the homeless education setaside within the Consolidated Grant. - f) Participating in the Wyoming Homeless Collaborative, Wyoming's HUD Continuum of Care, and sharing information and training with local advocates for families experiencing homelessness. - g) WDE has a 30-day grace period from date of enrollment for families to acquire required immunization records or immunizations, regardless of homeless status. - h) On July 1, 2017 the State of Wyoming will enact a new statute that will allow unaccompanied homeless youth to access copies of their health and medical records on their own, assisting those students with getting copies of their birth certificates and driver's licenses. - 6.
+Policies to Remove Barriers (722(g)(1)(I) of the McKinney-Vento Act): Demonstrate that the SEA and LEAs in the State have developed, and shall review and revise, policies to remove barriers to the identification of homeless children and youth, and the enrollment and retention of homeless children and youth in schools in the State, including barriers to enrollment and retention due to outstanding fees or fines, or absences.

 The WDE tracks all concerns and requests for assistance from the State Coordinator for the Education of Homeless Children and Youth.
 These technical assistance queries, along with data gathered through monitoring of compliance with the McKinney-Vento Act during the Consolidated Grant monitoring process, are regularly evaluated to search for areas of weakness in the State's implementation of the statute.
 Areas of weakness are made foci of technical assistance and training activities in the state.
 Review of state policies then takes place to determine if clarifications or adjustments are needed to assist school districts with proper implementation of the statute.
+In preparation for the implementation of ESSA, the WDE worked with the Wyoming Attorney General's Office to conduct a review of State policy and statute to resolve any barriers to implementation of the McKinney-Vento provisions of ESSA.

 The WDE provided training on the new requirement to evaluate policies regarding fees, fines, or absences in June of 2016 to prepare school districts for the implementation of ESSA in October of that year, and will continue to provide training on the topic.
 The WDE will also be adding monitoring indicators reflecting this requirement to the Consolidated Grant Monitoring Protocol.
 The State Coordinator will continue to review technical assistance requests and monitoring results to determine opportunities for improvement.
+School districts also conduct periodic review of their policies to eliminate barriers to the enrollment and retention of homeless children and youth.
+Local school systems document their processes and procedures for review during the WDE monitoring process.
+The WDE has provided written guidance on board policies for school districts, and the State Coordinator provides technical assistance to school districts with policy exemplars from the National Center for Homeless Education.
+School districts are encouraged to use strategies such as fee waivers to reduce financial barriers for youth experiencing homelessness.